noelwelsh/generator-diversity/paper/intro.md

 }
 ```

+Here, the `~=` operator denotes approximate equality.

 These tests rely on generators to produce HSL and RGB colors.
 The definitions of the HSL generator are shown below.
+In words, this simply samples an angle uniformly in the range 0 to 360 degrees, and saturation and lightness uniformly in the range 0.0 to 1.0.

 ```scala
 val angle: Gen[Angle] =